andreipfeiffer/manifesto/README.md

   All changes in a commit should be related to the message of the commit.
 Avoid adding unrelated changes.
 If you revert a commit, it should only undo what the commit message describes.

 - **Avoid merge commits on `develop`**
   Fetch/pull before making a commit.
-After commiting, push immediately to remote.
-Merge commits are totally ok on branches, because we're squashing them anyway.
+After committing, push immediately to remote.
+Merge commits are accepted on branches, because we're squashing them anyway.

 - **Avoid temporary commits on `develop`**
-  If you feel like commiting, but the only message you can think of is _"Temp commit"_ or _"WIP some feature"_, just don't.
+  If you feel like committing, but the only message you can think of is _"Temp commit"_ or _"WIP some feature"_, just don't.
 Commit when you have a stable and clear implementation, or create a branch + Pull Request.

 <br />